Fireplace heat shields are basic components to fireplaces that help homeowners save money in heating costs.

 Failing Fireplace Mortar Joints

-Failing fireplace mortar joints arises from direct exposure to heat.
+Failing fireplace mortar joints arise from direct exposure to heat.

 Continuous heating and cooling action result in weak mortar joints that will have to be fixed to prevent further structural deterioration.
 When ignored, costly repairs may need to be done as the situation worsens.